-D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.2

-D8.
-List any other application requirements specific to transfer applicants:
+a minimum college grade point average is required of transfer applicants, specify on a 4.0 scale):2.0 st any other application requirements specific to transfer applicants:

 D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.